 - Good fortune

 Many of the above described symbolic meanings of koi fish stem from the Chinese legend of the Dragon Gate in which a koi fish swam upstream, through waterfalls and other obstacles to reach the top of the mountain.
-At the top of the mountain was the "Dragon Gate".
+At the top of the mountain was the "Dragon Gate."
 The legend says that when the koi finally reached the top, it became a dragon, one of the most auspicious creatures in Chinese culture.

 The fish's coloring also has something to do with its symbolism.
 Certain colors represent certain aspects or outcomes in life.

-- Ogon - This solid, silver colored koi symbolically represents success in business and wealth.
+This solid, silver colored koi symbolically represents success in business and wealth.

-- Yamabuki - The Yamabuki koi is gold in coloring and symbolizes riches and wealth.
+The Yamabuki koi is gold in coloring and symbolizes riches and wealth.

-Yin Yang and the Koi Symbol
+Yin Yang Koi Fish

 In feng shui, the koi is tied to the yin yang symbol.
 In fact, the black and white tear drops of the yin yang symbol are said to be representations of two koi, one male and one female.
 The eye of each teardrop is symbolic of the constant watchful eye of the koi.
 This pairing of fish is often seen outside the context of the yin yang symbol as well.
 For example, a pair of koi is often used as a good luck symbol for a happy marriage.

-Harmony and Happiness
+Koi Harmony and Happiness

 The koi is synonymous with harmony and happiness.
 The two yin and yang koi complete each other and create a perfect balance of the negative and positive energies of chi energy, which is the life-force of all things on earth.

-Koi in Feng Shui
+What Do Koi Fish Symbolize in Feng Shui

-Koi can be represented in interior design with artwork such as paintings, photographs or sculpture.
+Koi can be represented in interior design with artwork such as paintings, drawings, photographs or sculpture.
 Its placement is said to attract auspicious abundance and prosperity into your home and life and some opt to have multiple representations of this fish.

 Koi can be included in a home either in a pond or very large aquarium.
 If you are considering raising a koi on your own, be sure that you always usher auspicious energy your way by keeping the water fastidiously clean and well-filtered and by ensuring they have ample space to swim and grow.